 • menstrual periods will resume within 4 to 8 weeks;

 • she will be fertile again within 8 to 10 days (offer contraception, Chapter 11, Section 11.5);

 • advice on hygiene; no vaginal douches;

-• signs and symptoms for which she must be seen: prolonged bleeding (more than 2 weeks), bleeding heavier than normal menstrual periods, severe pain, fever, chills, malaise, fainting;
+• signs and symptoms requiring consultation: prolonged bleeding (more than 2 weeks), bleeding heavier than normal menstrual periods, severe pain, fever, chills, malaise, fainting.

-– Incomplete evacuation of the uterus due to cannula that is too small or to interrupted suction: start over.
+– Incomplete evacuation of the uterus due to the use of a cannula too small or to interrupted suction: start over.

 – Perforated uterus, bleeding, pelvic infection: see Section 9.6.6.